Pachwenko/ember-django-example/README.md

 - [x] Build the backend to fit the frontend's miragejs json-api spec using djangorestframework with djangorestframework-jsonapi
   - Test drive this
 - [x] Refactor the fronted to use the backend's API
-- [ ] Make a docker-compose to run the frontent, backend, and database with hot reloading
+- [x] Make a docker-compose to run the frontent and backend
-  - Maybe test the performance of hot reloading on Macos as mounting directories supposedly makes things very slow on top of the virtualization overhead...
-Might be something else we can try
-  - Maybe explore full stack testing with something like cypress
-- [ ] Update docs like this readme, add individual readmes for the frontend and back ( make sure to include non-docker usage stuff )
+- [ ] Update docs like this readme, add individual readmes for the frontend and back
+- [ ] Explore full stack testing with something like cypress